tataton/react-curriculum-proposal/README.md

             └── registerServiceWorker.js
     ```

     The inner, client project has elements of an independently maintained project that we don't need, because we'll be maintaining the project from the outer, project folder level.
 You can delete `/client/README.md` (which is just the React.js README docs) and `/client/.gitignore`.
 However, we will be installing external packages at the client level, so do NOT delete `/client/package.json` or `/client/node_modules`.
-In fact, if you open `/client/package.json`, you will see the minimum dependencies that CRA needs: `react` and `react-dom` for your React app; and `react-scripts`, which includes optimal code and configurations for `webpack`, `babel`, the dev server, and a bunch of other things.
+In fact, if you open `/client/package.json`, you will see the minimum dependencies that CRA installs: `react` and `react-dom` for your React app; and `react-scripts`, which incorporates optimal code and configurations for `webpack`, `babel`, and the dev server, all in one package.

     At this point, delete `/client/src/registerServiceWorker.js`; it will interfere with the client accessing local server resources during development.
 (You can add it back later if you wish, or include conditional code to implement it only in production.
 Or not, whatever.)